RLampart/CoursePrediction/README.md

 StudentRegression: Predicts the number of students that will be registered for a course.

 FacultyClassification: Assigns a course into one of the observed faculties.

+RoomClassification: Assigns a course into one of the observed rooms.

+Limited_RoomClassification: Predicts whether a course will be in a certain room or not.